isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Indian Borage.md

 <section>
 	<h4>Sun and soil needs:</h4>
 	<img title="Photo by Jacqueline Chua" src="/images/Plants/IndianBorage_JacChua%20(2).jpg">
-	<p>As with most herbs, Indian Borage are usually grown in about <a href="/page-index/horticulture-techniques/gauing-light/">4-8 hours of indirect sunlight, or 2-6 hours of direct sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 10cm deep, making them suitable for container gardening.
-These plants are also highly drought tolerant, making them very low maintenance.
-However, they are very vulnerable to <a href="/page-index/plant-problems/root-rot">root rot</a>, so ensure that your pots drain well and have plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">inorganic soil amendments. </a></p>
+	<p>As with most herbs, Indian Borage are usually grown in about <a href="/page-index/horticulture-techniques/gauing-light/">4-8 hours of indirect sunlight, or 2-6 hours of direct sunlight</a>. </p>
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.</p>
+	<p> These plants  are very vulnerable to <a href="/page-index/plant-problems/root-rot">root rot</a>, so ensure that your pots drain well and have plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">inorganic soil amendments. </a></p>
 	<br>

 <section>